MM3-class/commerce-jacky/README.md

 - **React UUID**: A library for generating unique identifiers.
 - **React Toastify**: A notification library for React applications.
 - **Persist Hook**: A hook for persisting state in React applications.
 - **Closure Function**: Used for calculating the total amount, considering discounts, shipping costs, and free shipping.
+-**Dynamic**: dynamically no stock no render item and then stock less than 10 Pcs render warning message

 ## Project Structure